 What happens if the risk assessment deems my workspace unsafe?

-In the first instance the employer should make all attempts to alter your work or attendance in order to remove the risk.
+In the first instanced the employer should make all attempts to alter your work or attendance in order to remove the risk.
 If, however, where your continued presence at work, during the pregnancy or immediately after maternity leave, would put you or your child’s health at risk and that risk cannot be removed, then you will be granted health and safety leave.

 Do I get paid during this health and safety leave?

 You are entitled to full pay for the first three weeks of Health and Safety Leave which will reckon as service.
 You should check with your union representative or company policy to see what arrangements are in place regarding moving to sick pay at this stage.
-You may qualify for Health and Safety Benefit through the Department of Social Protection.
+You may quality for Health and Safety Benefit through the Department of Social Protection.